Latest update: 21 July 2023

 You probably already have an extensive list of things you want to do in Mallorca.
-But did you include some unusual things to do?
-Some are a little crazy, some a little different, but always a good idea.
+But did you include some unusual things to do in Mallorca too?
+Some are a little crazy, some a little different, but they are all pretty typical Mallorca activities.

 On the highway near Algaida, you can buy glassware at Vidrio Gordiola (from lamps to wine glasses).
 But the main attraction is seeing the glassblowers at work.
 You can watch from behind a small fence how they heat the glass and make shapes with it.
 Beautiful craftwork.
 A visit is free, but a tip is always more than welcome.

 Go to the horse races in Mallorca

 The people of Mallorca love horse racing.
 The racetracks can be found scattered all over the island.
 To find out if there’s a race scheduled somewhere, you’ll need to decipher this calendar.
 I visit the races on the racecourse (hipòdrom) in Manacor on a Sunday afternoon and find it an authentic experience.

 The horses warm up, people bet, drink beer, and then the race starts.
 The horses thunder past with a jockey on a cart behind them.
 A round is completed in no time.
 A new race starts every half hour, so you’ll have to wait a bit for the next one.
 But because this is a fairly unknown phenomenon to me, I also like to see what happens between the races.